partyheroxdd/hospital-project/README.md

 - ROLE_PATIENT: crud operations with his appointment
 - ROLE_DOCTOR: crud operations with patients, appointments
-- ROLE_ADMIN: crud operations with all personal: doctor and patients, and can get access to all treatments and appointments
+- ROLE_ADMIN: crud operations with all personal: doctor and patients, and can get access to all treatments and appointments.